See also: Partners and stakeholders

 - ZnO photocatalytic membranes for water treatment with Dr Davide Mattia, Dr Petra Cameron, Dr Tom Arnot and Dr Laura Torrente — PhD project

 - Detection of micro-pollutants in water with Dr Tom Arnot & Dr Barbar Kasprzyk-Hordern — 2nd MRes project

 - Biopolymer/nanoparticle films for removal of contaminants from water with Dr Karen Edler, Dr Davide Mattia & Dr Janet Scott — 1st MRes project

-Lisa joined the DTC in 2010, after graduating from The University of Nottingham earlier the same year with a BSc in Biochemistry.
+Lisa joined the CDT in 2010, after graduating from The University of Nottingham earlier the same year with a BSc in Biochemistry.
 During the final year of her course she undertook a research project looking at protein-protein interactions of the Cas-CRISPR protein Cas3.
-Her interests outside the DTC include a variety of sport and social events, including swimming and running.
-Lisa has recently been elected as ‘Public Engagement Rep’ within the DTC.
+Her interests outside the CDT include a variety of sport and social events, including swimming and running.
+Lisa has recently been elected as ‘Public Engagement Rep’ within the CDT.